06 July 2021

 - Winner - 'Integrated Team of the Year', SCF Awards

-- Shortlisted - 'Sustainability' & 'Fit-out/Refurbishment of the Year', South West Property Awards
+- Winner - 'Sustainability' & 'Fit-out/Refurbishment of the Year', South West Property Awards 2021

 The Ada Lovelace Building is the latest significant addition to Exeter Science Park.
 Over three floors this striking building is a versatile, futureproofed, commercially viable space which is both Net Zero Carbon in operation and a high quality environment to work in.
 It meets a growing need for flexible offices, workshops and laboratories for companies working in scientific R&D, who have outgrown the Park’s incubation spaces.